 Wash the vegetables thoroughly.

-Cut the eggplant, zucchini, bell peppers, and onion into even slices (about 1 cm thick).
+Slice the eggplant, zucchini, bell pepper, and onion into even slices (about 1 cm thick).

 Dice the tomatoes.